evanwonisch/graphics-engine-3d/README.md

  # Watch the Results
  https://evanwonisch.github.io/3D-Graphics/

+ # Documentation
- # See script.js for documentation on how it works
+ See script.js for documentation on how it works